When you started in the work you are in now, did you join for the office politics, OR the opportunity?

-In any career, there is a honeymoon period when you are 110 percent focused on what you are doing and not on all the politics that surround your work.
-Such things like:
+In any career, there is a honeymoon period when you are 110 percent focused on what you are doing and not on all the politics surrounding your work.

 - Who is nice to whom?